 When shapes light up, they are worth 10 times their regular point values, but only for the first person to hit them, so shoot quickly and accurately!

 There are a lot of tips online on how to score higher (such as sit on the left, make sure to fire repeatedly at the same target and keep shooting even if the ride stops).
 Each room has valuable targets hidden in plain sight.
 But there are some hidden targets as well.
-Aim for a spot (it's a tiny hole) below the Z in Emperor Zurg’s chest worth 50,000 points.
+Aim for a spot (it's a tiny hole) a few inches below the Z in Emperor Zurg’s chest worth 50,000 points.
 You just have to know where to look for targets (even the dark tunnels have targets with lights going across them)!
 After the ride, you can register your score at the kiosks and email yourself a photo.
 That makes a fun, free souvenir!

 If you love shooting games, this western shootin’ gallery is old school cool.
 Moms of cowboys and cowgirls will be happy to know that the rifles shoot an invisible beam of safe infrared light.
 When you hit your target, you will be rewarded with lights, sounds and animations.
 This attraction requires a fee, and each credit is worth 25 shots.
 You can aim at stationary and moving targets straight out of the Old West.
 Yeehaw!

 Toy Story Midway Mania in California Adventure is a fave for gamers (and really, just about everyone).
 Serious gamers would get very addicted to it if the line were not prohibitive!
-With FASTPASS and the Buddy Pass Line, there's no reason to ever have to wait in the long line these days.
+Ride at Rope Drop and use Genie+ to book a Lightning Lane to skip the line.
 The 3D ride takes you through a series of five different games.
 Research the secrets to unlocking the higher point targets (hint: There are a lot of tips online, and it helps to work with a friend to unlock more points).

 Games of Pixar Pier